Duke Biology offers diverse training opportunities for students seeking a Ph.D. degree in biological sciences

-Programs of study reflect individual students' interests as well as departmental and university course offerings.
-Students are assigned a temporary advisor when admitted and are encouraged to begin research in the first year of study.
-Requirements for the Ph.D. include course work, participation in seminars relevant to the field of research, successful completion of an oral qualifying examination, one year of teaching experience, and completion of a research dissertation under faculty guidance.
+Our Ph.D. program is highly flexible, allowing students to design the path that best fits their professional needs.
+Requirements for the Ph.D. include course work, participation in seminars relevant to your field of research, successful completion of an oral qualifying examination, one year of teaching experience, completion and defense of a research dissertation under faculty guidance.

 The graduate students in the Biology Department (Biograds) are integral to the department and community.
 Contributions include: running weekly happy hours and prospective student recruitment weekends as well as organizing seminars, journal clubs, teaching-assistant training orientation, and diversity-themed workshops.
 We strive to create a welcoming environment for all!

 Graduate students are supported through research assistantships, teaching assistantships, external fellowships (e.g. NSF, Ford), and internal fellowships through The Graduate School.
 Students have also received research and travel grants through professional societies, The Graduate School, and internal funds.
 Students also receive full tuition, student health fees, and health insurance.